 It was a cold Thursday afternoon in January 2010.
-We’d just gotten home from work and my partner Marti was thumbing through the day’s mail.
+We’d just gotten home from work and Marti was thumbing through the day’s mail.
 She tossed our IRA statements—unopened—on the dining room table and mumbled a profanity.

 Marti started her career in banking and insurance umpteen years ago, and knew—from her time inside—that it was ugly.
 The Great Recession was icing on the cake; she’d had it with Wall Street.

 I opened my statement and tried to lighten her mood, “The markets are up.
 Our 401Ks are coming back.”